St. Valentine’s Day is just a month away. Can you believe it? And now I’m ready to make Valentine’s Day crafts!

 The Takeaway: These Valentine’s Day Crafts are Fun and Easy!

-You can get started making most of these craft ideas (except the food gifts) right now–and enjoy them through February.
+You can get started making most of these craft ideas (except the food gifts) right after the New Year holidays.
 If you make any of them, we’d love to see you share images of your final product on our Facebook page!